Duke the betting favorite for 2019 title

 Brunson struggled on Monday night.
 He finished with just nine points, two assists and two boards while shooting 4-for-13 from the floor.
 He also picked up his fourth foul with 10:51 left in the second half.
 Villanova held a 53-40 lead then.
 By the time he returned to the floor, with 3:21 left on the clock, the lead was 20 points and the game was over.

+“It just shows you how much depth we have as a team,” Brunson said, “and how we just don’t care who gets the credit.
+If someone is hot, feed him.”

 It’s why this Villanova team is the best program in college basketball.
-They may not be a blueblood by trade, but it’s impossible to argue with the success that they’ve had.
-They are now 166-21 in the last five seasons, a stretch that has included four Big East regular season titles, three Big East tournament titles, an 88-15 record against Big East competition and, after tonight, a pair of national titles to boot.
+They may not be a blueblood by name, but they are by trade.
+It’s impossible to argue with the success that they’ve had.
+They are now 166-21 in the last five seasons, a stretch that has included four Big East regular season titles, three Big East tournament titles and an 88-15 record against Big East competition.

+And while the new Big East isn’t the old Big East in terms of brand power and name cache, it may actually be a better basketball league.
+The conference has ranked in the top three nationally for each of the last four seasons, according to KenPom, and they are one of just two power conference programs that actually plays a full round-robin schedule.

+Oh, and should I mention that, after tonight, they have a pair of national titles to boot?

 For a program that, just three seasons ago, was known for bowing out of the NCAA tournament earlier than their seed says that they should, Villanova certainly has changed the narrative.